bekaryssalkarbek-maker/WRO/Non-elecrtonical components(models)/README.md

  <img width="960" height="1280" alt="photo_2026-04-16_13-39-19" src="https://github.com/user-attachments/assets/162d14e3-075f-4eae-80b3-6145b4859bd9" />

-**• Differential manufacturing limitations due to 3D printing constraints:**
+- **Differential manufacturing limitations due to 3D printing constraints:**
 The original plan was to manufacture a custom differential using 3D printing.
 However, due to printer limitations and insufficient precision for small mechanical tolerances, the printed design could not function reliably.
 As a result, we switched to a LEGO-based differential system and integrated its components into our drivetrain.
 This solution ensured smooth and reliable torque distribution while maintaining mechanical simplicity and reducing manufacturing risks.